 The Works Plan is $8 a month and includes unlimited negotiations, daily scanning, negotiation updates, priority support and early access to new features.

 When the company was launched, there was a limited number of financial institutions on their list for negotiations.
-Today, they support over 15,000 banks and credit unions in the U.S.
+Today, however, they support more than 15,000 banks and credit unions in the U.S.

 Many or most fee structures are listed in the fine print of your statement or start-up paperwork, or even worse, buried in text online.
 It is literally small print that could take a magnifying glass to decipher!

-Bank fees are small amounts added for account set-up and maintenance for both personal and business customers.
+Bank fees are small amounts tapped on for account set-up and maintenance for both personal and business customers.
+These too can be overlooked, but they will also overlooked until they become extensive.

 Along with ATM charges at banks, other examples of fees are for cashier’s checks, money orders and wire transfers.
-Because they tend to be small amounts, they can be completely overlooked.
-Fees can be one time only, ongoing or related to penalties.
+Because they tend to be small amounts, they tend to pass by unnoticed.These fees can be one time only, ongoing or related to penalties.

 But the heavy hits come from charges for bounced checks, putting a stop on checks, overdrafts and overdraft protection.

 Why do banks charge these hefty fees?
-The answer is simple; because it is a profitable activity, and it is unlikely to cost them the loss of customers.
+The answer is simple; because it is a profitable activity, and it is unlikely to cost them the loss of customers, because most of us don't notice or compare the fee structure with other banks or credit unions.

 This is, in part, why banks are so profitable and so many investors buy bank stocks.